Skip to content

 Next Steps

-The orchestrator service you just deployed can be integrated in your CI/CD toolchain to run any time code is pushed to your repository to help you spot errors and inconsistencies in your code.
+The orchestrator service you just deployed can be integrated in your CI/CD tool chain to run any time code is pushed to your repository to help you spot errors and inconsistencies in your code.
 But this is only the beginning of what you can do with the OpenTestFactory orchestrator.
 Ready to get started?
 Here are some helpful resources for taking your next steps with the OpenTestFactory orchestrator: